Through liquid biopsy, studying cfDNA informs us on various considerations for drug treatment.

 Authors: David Willoughby, Jessica Sinha

 Precision medicine has seen many improvements in the current clinical approaches, especially as liquid biopsy methods are being increasingly studied.
 Liquid biopsy, which is an alternative sampling method for circulating macromolecules, has a particular emphasis on nucleic acids.
 Of particular interest is cell-free DNA (cfDNA), which is the extracellular DNA circulating in body fluid and can be derived from both normal and diseased cells and has the potential to be used as biomarkers.
-Patients that are likely to respond and those likely not to respond to a drug treatment during a late-stage clinical trial may be distinguished by an assay for specific biomarkers in a process termed patient stratification.
-With improvements seen in next-generation sequencing (NGS) tools, successful sequencing of cfDNA analysis is possible and is informative in various areas, from learning about mutations to monitoring targeted drug resistance.
+Patients who are likely to respond and those who do not respond to a drug treatment during a late-stage clinical trial may be distinguished by an assay for specific biomarkers in a process termed patient stratification.
+With improvements seen in next-generation sequencing (NGS) tools, successful sequencing of cfDNA analysis is possible.
+It is informative in various areas, from learning about mutations to monitoring targeted drug resistance.

 For more on the current state and future of Precision Medicine and Companion Diagnostics, watch our panel discussion with Frontage expert, Dr. Kai Wang.